mahesh-panchal/NBIS_project_template/workflow/README.md

 There can be more than one workflow script if one desires.
 The Nextflow DSL2 syntax also supports modules / subworkflows, and it can be useful to make a folder for those.

+## Customisation for Uppmax

+A custom profile named `uppmax` is available to run this workflow specifically on UPPMAX clusters.
+The process `executor` is `slurm` so jobs are submitted to the Slurm Queue Manager.
+All jobs submitted to slurm must have a project allocation.
+This is automatically added to the `clusterOptions` in the `uppmax` profile.
+All Uppmax clusters have node local disk space to do computations, and prevent heavy input/output over the network.
+The path to this disk space is provided by the `$SNIC_TMP` variable, and so is used in the `process.scratch` directive in the `uppmax` profile.
+Lastly the profile enables the use of Singularity so that all processes must be executed within Singularity containers.
+See [nextflow.config](nextflow.config) for the profile specification.